Skip to content

 Cons

-- Polish is uneven — occasional UI quirks, settings less intuitive than Cursor’s
+• Polish is uneven in the edges — occasional UI quirks, settings less intuitive than Cursor's

-- Model choice is more limited than Cursor’s BYOK setup
+• BYOK / model choice is more limited than Cursor's setup

-- Brand confusion lingers — many users still call it Codeium, plugin / IDE naming overlap
+• Brand confusion lingers — many users still call it Codeium; plugin and IDE naming overlap

 The community gap is the biggest practical issue.
 When something does not work as expected in Cursor, you find the answer on Reddit in five minutes.
 With Windsurf the same question often needs you to file a support ticket or test workarounds yourself.
 For a working engineer this friction adds up.